Nevada Women's Film Festival

 NWFFest is a project of the Nevada Women's Film Collective, a nonprofit organization of film professionals from around the community.
 The mission of NWFFest is to celebrate and support the fair representation of women in film.

 We enter our third season with two successful festivals to our credit.
-NWFFest has established annual traditions, such as the naming of a Nevada Woman Filmmaker of the Year and our Femmy Awards.
-We look forward to returning to the beautiful Springs Preserve for another inspirational weekend, and we welcome new executive producer Danette Tull who will help make it happen.
+NWFFest has established annual traditions, such as the naming of the Nevada Woman Filmmaker of the Year and our Femmy Awards.
+We look forward to returning to the beautiful Springs Preserve for another inspirational weekend this March, Women’s History Month.

-Our past festivals have showcased a wide range of genres.
-We have enjoyed films that amused and entertained us, and panels that have enlightened us.
-We have explored issues that affect women on a global scale, and have observed the simple necessity of preserving a butterfly ecosystem in the Bay Area.
-Our Spirit of Activism award will go to a filmmaker who reminds us of the power of film to affect positive change.
+In festivals past we have enjoyed films that amused and entertained us, and panels that have enlightened us.
+We have explored issues that affect women on a global scale, and have witnessed the power of art to affect positive change.

-Please check in often for more info about panels and guest speakers.
 We look forward to seeing you at NWFFest 2017!
-Please join us as we celebrate and support the fair representation of women in film.
+Join us as we celebrate and support the fair representation of women in film.

 Executive Director & Founder